 The COMEX is the largest gold futures and options exchange.
-In 2013, it represented approximately 71% of global futures and options trading volume.
-In 2007, the Chicago Mercantile Exchange merged with the CBOT to form the Chicago Mercantile Exchange Group (the "CME Group"), and in 2008 the CME Group acquired the COMEX.
+In 2022, total gold futures and options contract volume amounted to 54.3 million and 9.8 million contracts, respectively5.
+In 2007, the Chicago Mercantile Exchange merged with the CBOT to form the Chicago Mercantile Exchange Group (CME Group), and in 2008 the CME Group acquired the COMEX.